Byron J. Will Harpsichord Maker

 Johann Heinrich Silbermann, born in Strasbourg, Germany in 1727, son of the organ builder Andreas Silbermann, was well known for his harpsichords, fortepianos and clavichords.
 He apprenticed under his Uncle Gottfried and carried on the instrument making of his family.
 There are 7 spinets left by him.

-The sound is very much like the upper manual (or front 8') of a harpsichord, rather than the usual spinet sound, with a very strong bass and singing treble.
+The sound is very much like the upper manual (or front 8') of a harpsichord, with a very strong bass and warm, singing treble.
+Very practical for smaller living spaces.
+All the key levers are the same length, making the action also quite lovely to play.

 Specifications: FF to f3, Ebony and bone keyboard.
 One 8' stop.
 Transposable A-415, 440